chili-publish/grafx-documentation/docs/GraFx-Studio/concepts/stylekits/index.md

 	- Text: paragraph styles
 	- Text: character styles
-	- Swatch
+	- Swatches
 	- Fonts

 When you define a stylekit, you define elements that fit together in one group, so you can re-use the settings later in the document.

 ## Text: Paragraph Styles

-A paragraph style is a set of attributes, such as font size and color, that determines how the text in a paragraph looks.
+A paragraph style is a set of attributes, such as font size and color, that determines how the text will look in a paragraph.

 ## Text: Character Styles

 A character style is a collection of character formatting attributes that can be applied to text in a single step.

-## Swatch
+## Swatches

 A swatch is a color saved inside a Stylekit.

 A [swatch](/GraFx-Studio/guides/swatches/) is a color saved inside a Stylekit.
-You can define a color, give it a name, and save the named color to be used later in a style.
+You can define a color, give it a name, save it, and use it later in a style.

 ## Fonts